Bedrock plane

 However, a clear problem with the Bedrocks which nobody seems to address is that the surface between the frog and the sole is not parallel, like on Bailey planes, but at an incline.
 This means that any adjustment made to open or close the throat also alters the depth of cut, which must be reset before continuing any work.

 A similarity between Bedrocks and Baileys is that they both featured thin irons, which are evidently easier to sharpen, since there is less steel to remove.
 Indeed, on most Stanley irons the functional surface is laminated with hard, wear resistant steel and mild steel in the remainder of the iron.
 Modern irons from other makers are much thicker, which means more material to remove, and are 100 percent tool steel, hardened to about Rockwell 62.
 Of course, these are priced at multiple times more than basic Bailey pattern planes which were the preferred option for most craftsmen until the crafts began to disappear.

 Since the cheaper Baileys were kept in production along with the Bedrocks, to make the distinction easier, square designs were modelled in the body of the bedrock planes.

 Long discontinued, Bedrocks are still sought after mainly by tool collectors but also hobby woodworkers.
 Although no benefits have been identified, some users prefer to retro-fit thicker irons, which are available to suit most plane types but may require modifications to support the greater thickness behind the cap iron.

-No #601 was never produced by Stanley Works, but a "601" is indeed available from a custom plane maker.
-This "601" even has a lateral blade adjustment which the #1 never had.